-\textbf{Lastly, we apply our proposed models to event-driven tactile learning, including event-driven tactile object recognition and event-driven slip detection, and test them on three challenging tasks.} Specifically, the first task requires models to determine the type of objects being handled.
+\textbf{Lastly, we conduct experiments on three challenging event-driven tactile learning tasks.} Specifically, the first task requires models to determine the type of objects being handled.
 The second task requires models to determine the type of containers being handled and the amount of liquid held within, which is more challenging than the first task.
-And the thrid task asks models to accurately detect the rotational slip (``stable'' or ``rotate'') within 0.15s.
-Extensive experimental results demonstrate the significant improvements of our models over other state-of-the-art methods on event-driven tactile learning.
-Moreover, the experiments show that conventional spiking neurons are better at capturing spatial dependencies, while location spiking neurons are better at modeling mid-and-long temporal dependencies.
-Furthermore, our models outperform ANNs by around \textbf{10$\times$} to \textbf{100$\times$} on energy consumption, which shows the superior energy efficiency of our models and may bring new opportunities and unlock their potential on neuromorphic hardware.
+And the third task asks models to accurately detect the rotational slip (``stable'' or ``rotate'') within 0.15s.
+Extensive experimental results demonstrate the significant improvements of our models over the state-of-the-art methods on event-driven tactile learning.
+Moreover, the experiments show that existing spiking neurons are better at capturing spatial dependencies, while location spiking neurons are better at modeling mid-and-long temporal dependencies.
+Furthermore, compared to the counterpart ANNs, our models are \textbf{10$\times$} to \textbf{100$\times$} energy-efficient, which shows the superior energy efficiency of our models and may bring new opportunities to neuromorphic engineering.